Why HR Communications Deserves More Attention This Year

 Organizations that improve employee communications may increase their productivity by 20% to 25%, according to McKinsey—which could contribute to $1.3 trillion potential revenue annually.

 The cost of poor HR communications is high.
 The Society of Human Resource Management reports small companies with 100 employees lose $420,000 every year.
 Companies with 100,000 employees lose an astonishing $62.4 million annually due to poor communication within the company.

 And employees are drowning in email; the average employee receives about 120 emails daily!
 If you think employees might get some relief from the intranet, think again: Only 13% of respondents to this Social Intranet Study, produced by Prescient Digital Media, check their intranet daily, while 31% said they never do.
 And 80% of the global workforce that is deskless has very limited access to the company intranet.

 According to Globoforce, 69% of workers said they would work harder if they were recognized and appreciated more, while Gartner predicts 70% of companies will implement technology to do this by 2020.
 In fact, a 5% increase in employee engagement can lead to a 3% jump a company’s revenue.
-And organizations with happy employees also see 81% higher customer satisfaction rates.

 The Importance of HR Communication for Employee Retention and More

 Every organization or company relies on good communication to grow and achieve strategic goals.
 Communication expresses the company’s values and priorities as it connects with both external groups (including customers) and internal stakeholders (who are mainly made up of employees).

 Often, Human Resources professionals are the ones who communicate the most critical messages about such things as onboarding, company overviews, benefits, salaries, company policies (and that’s just a partial list).
 In essence, HR communications can either make or break an organization.